NewAlexandria/leadership_readme/security-practices.md

 ### ongoing monitoring

+Security monitoring should be treated as a form of QA.
+It will live outside of the Product QA organization, or any line of business (LOB).

-* Pen testing
+* Pen testing.
   * yearly
   * with releases
 * Entitlements Monitoring sheet.
-* Tempo of audit logs
+* Tempo of audit logs across infosec topics.
-* Alerting triggers
+* Alerting triggers/

 ### incident management